bpohl/Git-Attribute-Filter-Keywords/README.md

 ### Notes on `$Id$`

 The keyword `$Id$` is already handled by [Git](http://git-scm.com/) and has special meaning.
 It is a SHA1 checksum of the file and used as a unique identifier for the file.
 When the file is processed, the `$Id$` is filled in first before the filter is run.
 The keyword filter relies on this identifier to look up information about the file.
-If a `$Id$` isn't available, the filter will still work but some of the keywords will have a value of 'unknown' and a message will be sent to STDERR warning of the fact.
+If a `$Id$` isn't available, the filter will still work but some of the keywords will have a value of 'N/A' and a message will be sent to STDERR warning of the fact.

 To enable the `$Id$` in [Git](http://git-scm.com/), the `ident` attribute has to be set for the file pattern in the attribute settings file.  `Install.sh` sets this by default.